A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model

 BBH signals were drawn at random from a ``broad'' distribution of synthetic BBH signals.
 The component masses $m_i$ were distributed uniformly in $\ln m_i$, between $5 \leq m_i/M_{\odot} \leq 100$, and a total mass cutoff at $100 M_{\odot}$.
 The component spins were aligned with the orbital angular momentum of the binary, with a maximum allowed spin magnitude of $0.99$.

 All sets from which the various synthetic signals were drawn, ensured that the binary systems were distributed uniformly in co-moving volume.

-Employing the GstLAL detection pipeline, this time-slid data added with synthetic signals was analyzed and candidate events were assigned foreground ($p(L|m,\mathrm{signal})$) and background ($p(L|m,\mathrm{noise})$) probability density values.
+Employing the GstLAL detection pipeline, this time-slid data added with synthetic signals was analyzed and candidate events were assigned foreground ($p(L|m,\mathrm{signal})$) and background ($p(L|m,\mathrm{noise})$) distribution values.
 Furthermore, using software injection campaigns described in section \ref{template_weights}, bin-dependent template weights $W_{\alpha}(m)$ ($\lbrace \alpha = \mathrm{BNS, NSBH, BBH} \rbrace $) were estimated (see Equation \eqref{weights} and Figure~~\ref{fig:activation_counts}).

 We subsequently computed the Bayes factors $\vec{K}_{\alpha}(x)$ and constructed the multi-component joint posterior on the Poisson counts for each of the categories.
 Via a Python implementation of Markov-Chain-Monte-Carlo described in \cite{emcee}, we sampled the multi-component posterior.
 The corner plot in Figure~\ref{fig:counts_corner_plot}, and the median values (with a $90\%$ symmetric confidence interval as error bar) of the Poisson counts reveal that while most BNS and BBH signals are being categorized, on average, as BNS and BBH signals, respectively, some of the NSBH signals are being at least partially confused as BNS or BBH signals.
 This is perhaps not so surprising if Figure \ref{fig:counts_corner_plot} is viewed in light of Figure \ref{fig:activation_counts}.
 The set of bins in the template bank activated by BNS signals is not disjoint from the set activated by NSBH signals.
 The same is also true for NSBH and BBH signals.
 We would therefore expect to be correlation between BNS and NSBH categories, and NSBH and BBH categories, resulting in signals being partially counted in the wrong category.